MicrosoftDocs/win32/desktop-src/VSS/locating-additional-system-files.md

 ---
-Description: 'When performing a VSS backup or restore, the Windows system state is defined as being a collection of several key operating system elements and their files.
-These elements should always be treated as a unit by backup and restore operations.' ms.assetid: '48721358-8450-462f-8f99-23e207311041'
+Description: When performing a VSS backup or restore, the Windows system state is defined as being a collection of several key operating system elements and their files.
+These elements should always be treated as a unit by backup and restore operations. ms.assetid: 48721358-8450-462f-8f99-23e207311041
-title: Backing Up and Restoring System State
+title: Backing Up and Restoring System State ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Backing Up and Restoring System State